lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 [^assertions-exceptions]: The contracts of assignment can be a good deal stronger with liberal use of assertions like ```NSParameterAssert```

-[^typing-code-generation]: It is possible with metadata attatched to the class as a description of the expected values, or with a good amount of code generation, but this isn't the same thing as being able to know what the Class of an ```@property``` is from the Objective-C runtime.
+[^typing-code-generation]: It is possible with metadata attached to the class as a description of the expected values, or with a good amount of code generation, but this isn't the same thing as being able to know what the Class of an ```@property``` is from the Objective-C runtime.

 [^abstraction-swift-metal]: When performance becomes critical in certain sections, there's a Framework.
 Accelerate and Metal are both examples of this.
 I can't see C & C++ going away from iOS development in the next decade.